MicrosoftDocs/Devices-docs/surface/surface-portal-admin-roles.md

 ## Before you begin

 Before starting the setup, you must assign at least one administrative role to manage the portals effectively.

+For a complete reference of all available Microsoft Entra roles, including Template IDs, see [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).
+Template IDs enable precise role assignment by uniquely identifying each set of permissions and configurations associated with Microsoft Entra built-in roles, streamlining management across various systems and ensuring consistent access controls.

 ### Recommended role: Microsoft Hardware Warranty Administrator